bradcarman/ModelingToolkitDesigner.jl/README.md

 # Colors
 ModelingToolkitDesigner.jl colors the connections based on `ModelingToolkitDesigner.design_colors`.
 Colors for the ModelingToolkitStandardLibrary.jl are already loaded.
 To add a custom connector color, simply use `add_color(system::ODESystem, color::Symbol)` where `system` is a reference to the connector (e.g. `sys.vol.port`) and `color` is a named color from [Colors.jl](https://juliagraphics.github.io/Colors.jl/stable/namedcolors/).

+# TODO

+- Finish adding icons for the ModelingToolkitStandardLibrary.jl
+- Finish documentation
+- Support more complex connection paths with bends etc.